 Keeping an organized, up-to-date list of your digital legacy preserves the digital “you”.
 It also makes it easier for your loved ones to carry an immortal reminder of you with them.

-2. Taking control of what happens to your digital possessions after death.
+2. Take control of what happens to your digital possessions after death.

-In many cases, a person’s digital legacy goes out of reach when they pass away.
+In many cases, a person’s digital legacy becomes inaccessible when they pass away.

-Sometimes, it may be a conscious decision on your part to keep your digital valuables away from everyone.
+Sometimes, it may be a conscious decision on your part to keep your digital valuables locked away.
 But usually, this is an unfortunate outcome for all sides due to lack of preparation.

 If you don’t want your digital footprint to be lost forever, you need to take control of it while you still can.
 What happens to it is your choice – and if you put in the effort, you’ll rest easy knowing that you’ve given clear instructions on how you wish your online possessions to be handled.

 Losing a family member is always a traumatic and painful experience.
-It can be made even more stressful if there’s a bunch of devices and online data to sort through without clear guidance.
+It’s even more stressful if there’s a bunch of devices and online data to sort through without clear guidance.

-Figuring out where your accounts and media are located and how to access them, all during an intense grieving process, can be a huge burden for your family.
+Figuring out how to access your accounts and media, all during an intense grieving process, can be a huge burden for your family.
 Planning your digital afterlife is as much about your loved ones as it is about you.

-If the relationship between work and the digital world is significant in your life, you have the responsibility of preparing for the worst.
-You need to make sure your associates can easily access whatever documents you deem important in regards to business.
+If your work has significant ties to the digital world, you have the responsibility of preparing for the worst.
+You need to ensure your associates can easily access whatever documents you deem important to the business.

-Between the underdeveloped legislation on digital death and the ever-changing legal landscape with all its different approaches, you’ll probably need professional help.
+Between the underdeveloped legislation on digital death and the ever-changing legal landscape, you’ll probably need professional help.

-Employing the services of a specialist in this field and preparing adequately for digital death with a professional setting in mind is a huge benefit – both for your peace of mind and that of your business partners.
+Employing the services of a specialist in this field and preparing adequately for digital death in a professional setting will ultimately benefit both you and your business partners.

 Preparing for Your Digital Death

 Each of the four purposes outlined above is crucial for a thought-out, comprehensive plan.
-Depending on your situation, one may take priority over the others – every person is different.
+Depending on your situation, one may take priority over the others.

-Once you know these core aspects of digital death planning, you have a better idea of what you need to address and how to present it in an easy, understandable way.
-With that in mind, here are the steps you need to take in order to prepare for your digital death.
+With these core aspects of digital death planning, you have a better idea of what you need to address and how to present it in an easy, understandable way.
+Here are the steps you need to take in order to prepare for your digital death.